 One way to avoid or reduce taxes on investment income is to invest in growth assets.
 Growth assets are investments held for capital appreciation.
 The most common is a growth stock.

-Though investment income is taxed, the tax rate on most dividend income is lower than earned income.
+Though investment income is taxed, the tax rate on many income-producing assets is lower than earned income.

 The Best Income-Producing Assets for Retirement